 San Guo Zhi (Dongbei Barbecue Budapest / 三国炙)

-If you decide to do barcbecue, which I recommend, you'll first need to select the raw meats and vegetables on a computer tablet.
-The items appear only in Chinese, but the images will help, and you can also ask an English-speaking server for assistance.
-The choices range from familiar options to Westerners like chicken thighs, pork ribs, and lamb chops to things that are less so: chicken gizzard, pork offals, and bull’s penis (the latter tastes like a gelatinous rice cake; in China they believe in its libido-enhancing powers).
+If you go with barcbecue, which I recommend, you'll first need to select your ingredients — raw meats and vegetables — from a computer tablet.
+The items appear only in Chinese but the images will help and you can also ask an English-speaking server for assistance.
+The choices range from chicken thigh to pork ribs, lamb chops, gizzard, pork offals, and even bull’s penis (it tastes like a gelatinous rice cake; in China they believe in its libido-enhancing powers).
 It pays off the go with a mixed assortment.
 Once the skewers arrive all you need to do is monitor them until they're cooked through over the hot charcoal before you.

 Each skewer costs around €1, and anywhere from seven to nine pieces are sufficient.
-I especially recommend the pork ribs, the beef tripe, and the eggplants.
-Be sure to also order a bowl of geda tang soup (€1.5), an amazingly reviving traditional northern Chinese thick vegetable soup studded with pinched wheat dumplings.
+Be sure to also order a bowl of geda tang soup (€1.5), a wonderfully reviving traditional Chinese thick vegetable soup strewn with pinched wheat dumplings.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.